This is a follow-up article on The perks of offering brand strategy as a designer.

 What is their current brand strategy, their current vision, mission, their positioning statement if they have any, values, understand their financial system and their sales history etc. In this article How I tied the kickoff meeting to HolaBrief I share a more practical approach to how the strategic sections of the HolaBrief tool can be of use during the kickoff meeting.

-Working with a strategic framework like the one HolaBrief offers will help you cover each step of the process during your kickoff workshop at any time.
+Working with a strategic discovery framework like the one HolaBrief offers will help you cover each step of the process during your kickoff workshop at any time.

 Gathering data and conducting research